 For more tips on growing blueberries, read my full blueberry guide.

 Variety: Corky’s Honey Delight® Fig

-Why it’s awesome: There is really nothing like the flavor of a fresh fig and this semi-dwarf cultivar means that you can have them twice in the season!
-Corky’s Honey Delight is known for its vigorous habit and bountiful amber-colored fruit.
+Why it’s awesome: There is really nothing like the flavour of a fresh fig, and this semi-dwarf cultivar means that you can have them twice in the season!
+Corky’s Honey Delight is known for its vigorous habit and bountiful amber-coloured fruit.
 The leaves are glossy green and quite attractive, even when the fruit has been gobbled up.